 It’s a highly versatile lens that can be used in portraits, landscapes, or even when you are shooting indoors.
 It also produces beautiful bokeh if you wish to separate the subject from the background.

-And though it comes in under $100, it has great construction.
+It has great construction.
 It even has gold plated metal contacts that help in signal conductivity and minimize the effects of corrosion.